awscbba/registry-documentation/workflows/ai-assistant-guidelines.md

 4. **NEVER modify CI/CD pipeline configurations**
 5. **NEVER delete branches without confirmation**
 6. **NEVER force push (git push --force)**
+7. **NEVER touch the root folder** - Do not create, update, or modify any files or directories in the project root.
+Only work within repository directories: `registry-api/`, `registry-frontend/`, `registry-infrastructure/`, `registry-documentation/`

 ## ✅ ALWAYS DO THESE ACTIONS